intel-iot-devkit/concurrent-video-analytic-pipeline-optimization-sample-l/doc/CONTRIBUTING.md

 ## Requirements

-Hardware Requirements: Coffee Lake or Whiskey Lake Software Requirements: Ubuntu 18.04, MediaSDK 19.4.0 and OpenVINO 2019 R3
+Hardware Requirements: Coffee Lake, Sky Lake, Kaby Lake, Whiskey Lake or Tiger Lake Software Requirements: Ubuntu 18.04, MediaSDK 20.3.0 and OpenVINO 2021.1

 ## How to test your changes